-The University of Chicago plans to establish an innovation center, called the Chicago Innovation Exchange (CIE), that will be a hub for multidisciplinary collaborations and support for business start-up activities.
+The University of Chicago has established an innovation center, called the Chicago Innovation Exchange (CIE), that will be a hub for multidisciplinary collaborations and support for business start-up activities.

 Frequently Asked Questions